idiosyncratics001/ThuleJS-scopes/1.0.2/README.md

 const add = (a, b) => a + b //#arrow
 ```
-*The functiosn are parsed through an AST (abstract syntax tree) to validate the function by [Acorn](https://github.com/acornjs/acorn).
+*The functions are parsed through an AST (abstract syntax tree) to validate the function by [Acorn](https://github.com/acornjs/acorn).
 Invalid functions are skipped.*

+### Scope file repository
+*The only thing parsed are .js and .mjs, however all files will have their filepaths stored in the scopes.*